Mohd-Sayeedul-Hoda/melog/content/posts/dns_getting_started.md

 Instead of giving your blog's visitors the long, confusing Target address, you create an Alias (blog.mywebsite.com) that points directly to it.

 #### **MX Record**
-MX Records also knows as Mail Exchange Records.
+MX Records also known as Mail Exchange Records.
 Is use to point to mail server which will be handling mail regarding your domain.
 When someone sends an email to `you@example.com`, the sending mail server checks the MX record to know exactly where to deliver it.

 #### **TXT Record**
-TXT Record also knows as Text Record.
-It was first use to store text infomation inside DNS.
+TXT Record also known as Text Record.
+It was first used to store text infomation inside DNS.
 Now it is often used to include verification of domain ownership.

 #### **NS Record**
-NS Records also knows as Name Server Records.
+NS Records also known as Name Server Records.
 It specify name servers that hold the DNS records for a particular domain.
 When we type `profile.sayeedhoda.com` first it goes to Name Server where all my above records had been saved.
 From there it found which Domain or IP it should point to resolve this query